alexander-hergert/vite-react-js-template-heavy/README.md

 # Template for React Vite setup with JavaScript

-This is the setup I use for bigger React projects in JavaScript
+This is the setup I use for bigger React projects in JavaScript.
+The projects have multiple pages and have a lot of functionality and complex state manipulation across the project.
+For fetching data RTK Query is used or async thunks.

 ## This template uses following setups